archig97/blackvault-ncstate-26/README.md

 ### 6️⃣ Graph-Based Risk Propagation Engine (Core Foundation)

-At the core of bLACKVAULT lies a **graph-based risk modeling layer**.
+At the core of Blackvault lies a **graph-based risk modeling layer**.

 Instead of treating accounts as isolated entities, the system models the financial ecosystem as a **directed graph**: